 (Pocket-lint) - It feels like only yesterday that Rockstar Games was releasing its critically-acclaimed Red Dead Redemption 2, letting us loose into a massive frontier world of bandits and shoot-outs.
 It surely can't have been that long beforehand when it set loose the insanely successful Grand Theft Auto 5, can it?

 Well, it very much can, actually.
 GTA 5 may have since been re-released to lengthen its lifespan, but it originally came out in 2013.
-A lot has changed since then, and with a new generation of consoles finally released, comprised of the PS5 and Xbox Series X and S, and we now know for sure that another game in Rockstar's most famous franchise could be on its way.
+A lot has changed since then, and with a new generation of consoles in our hands, comprised of the PS5 and Xbox Series X and S, we now know for sure that another game in Rockstar's most famous franchise is on its way.

 We've gathered everything we know about Grand Theft Auto 6 right here for your delectation - let's get down to it.